What is a Unit Production Manager?

 What is a Production Manager?

 Production Managers work across the production, overseeing the general running of the production and working with the producer and other senior members of staff.
+Production Managers are responsible for all things business and finance, this means that budgetary know-how is essential.

 This week, Production Manager, Sonia Caller, discusses the challenges of dealing with contributors and handling multi-million pound budgets.